coderefinery/data-visualization-python/content/index.md

-# Data visualization using Python
+# Data visualization using Python and Vega-Altair

 In this introductory-level workshop, we will learn to produce **reproducible data visualization pipelines using the Python programming language** and the [Vega-Altair](https://altair-viz.github.io/) declarative visualization library.

-We will work in [Jupyter Notebooks](https://jupyter.org/) and start with **Python basics**, to be able to read data from Excel sheets and comma-separated values (CSV) files.
+We will work in [Jupyter Notebooks](https://jupyter.org/) and start with **Python basics**.
 We will introduce the [pandas](https://pandas.pydata.org/) library for "data wrangling" (reading, writing, sorting, and filtering of data).
+With pandas, we will be able to read data from Excel sheets and comma-separated values (CSV) files.

 Finally, will learn how to produce and share **reproducible plots** using [Vega-Altair](https://altair-viz.github.io/).